-- If you are using Windows XP, click start then click Turn off computer.
+- If you are using Windows® XP, click start then click Turn off computer.
 From the Turn off computer menu select Restart.
-If you are using Windows 2000 or Windows 98, click Start and click Shut Down.
-From the Shut.
-Down menu select Restart. - Press the power button and hold it down for five seconds.
+If you are using Windows® 2000, click Start and click Shut Down.
+From the Shut Down menu select Restart. - Press the power button and hold it down for five seconds.
 Wait 10 to 15 seconds, then turn the power on again by pressing the power button.